Many women with postpartum depression report struggling to breastfeed, or at least feeling that extra pressure to do so.

 Listen to music – put on your favorite playlist.

-Aromatherapy – diffuse some essential oils, check out Plant Therapy’s starter kits!
+Aromatherapy – diffuse some essential oils, check out the mood collection from Rocky Mountain Oils.

 Practice Deep Breathing – yoga and meditation can help you to clear your mind completely.
 Try to use slow, deep breaths while you feed baby.